-“Now almost all foreign holidays appear to be off, there’s nothing stopping the freight train that is unbridled demand from crashing straight through June, July and August”.
+“Now that almost all foreign holidays appear to be off, there’s nothing stopping the freight train that is unbridled demand from crashing straight through June, July, and August”.

 “The inability of Britons to go on holiday means there’s no distraction now from executing that ambitious move to a larger home,” she said.

 However, others have highlighted the growing difficulties faced by the vast majority of first-time buyers, who are finding themselves priced entirely out of the market in key locations across the country.
 The strongest average property price growth was recorded in Wales, reaching an unprecedented 11.9%.
 The rapid acceleration was also evident across Yorkshire and the Humber, both of which achieved average increases in excess of 10%.